The Animal Behavior Network

 If your dog is lying quietly indoors while there is a lot of activity in the household (or any other time), verbally praise the dog for doing what you want.
 In this situation, the dog has already earned the praise.
 Look for as many opportunities as possible to praise your dog for being well-behaved.
 As these opportunities become more frequent, you will soon come to the realization that you really do have an IdealDog™!

-Improving Relationships between Pets and People
+Improving Relationships between People and Pets!

-Copyright © 2001-2008 All Rights Reserved Dr. Rolan and Susan Tripp | Animal Behavior Network & Affiliates
+Copyright © 2001-Present All Rights Reserved Dr. Rolan and Susan Tripp | Animal Behavior Network & Affiliates